 - Practicing gratitude

 - Taking account of your successes

 - Using Positive affirmations

 Remember mama you are miraculously and wonderfully made!
 You are a daughter of the king.
+You were made in the image of God!
 God took time and thought of you before you were in your mother’s womb.
 He designed you for your children and them for you.
+Today is the right time to let go of the need to compare yourself to others!
 Comparison has no place, because for your littles, there’s only one you!